Infinitode/.github/profile/README.md

 > Upcoming changes are planned changes.
 These changes can be removed, canceled, or staged for a later date.

 ### Latest changes
+- Updated the website `Experiments`, `Apps`, and `Bolt Templates` pages with new donation cards.
+- Moved the `Material Library` from the website to an open-source repository on GitHub for easier access.
+It is still available on the website, but the download links now redirect to GitHub.
 - Updated `Bolt Templates` with 2 new templates.
 - Created 2 new `Bolt Templates` for the website.
 - Updated `Python Projects`.